By utilizing the accumulate function in C++, we can efficiently calculate the sum of an array.

 Use a for loop

-We can use a for loop to traverse the array.
-All the elements can be added up one by one:
+We can employ a for loop to iterate through the array.
+Each element can be accumulated sequentially:

 Initialize sum = 0.